 Falling Apart at the Seams

-Super amazing contribution to a classic Ouray crag!
-First done by local strongman, Jason Nelson.
-Follows an incipient seam, protected by small gear, to two bolts (the crux), followed by a few more gear placements.
+This is a super amazing contribution to a classic Ouray crag!
+It was first done by local strongman, Jason Nelson.
+Follow an incipient seam, protected by small gear, to two bolts (the crux) followed by a few more gear placements.

 F.A.A.T.S. is located on the far right side of the Roadside Crag.
 The beginning of the route is best identified by a gumbie placed copperhead, 4 feet off the ground.
 The thin seam will be obvious.